Elementary School

 A group of teenagers are gathered together on laptops and tablets.

-Special Education License
+Special Education—Master's and License

 If you already have a bachelor’s degree, this program’s graduate coursework prepares you to earn your Oregon Teaching License and a master’s degree.
 You will learn to effectively teach students with a wide range of support needs from complex disabilities to those who need targeted support with behavior, social, or academic skills.
 Special education teachers work in a variety of settings, including regular classrooms, resource rooms, co-teaching roles, and transition spaces.